juliocesar/styling-with-sass/in-progress/strategy.md

       }
     }

 If you write code in other languages, you’ll notice these ideas are largely based on existing modularisation concepts.
 This is not by accident.
-Instead of running around with our heads on fire saying CSS is doomed, we reap the benefits of existing logical frameworks that happened to be similar to good mindsets we’re already applying elsewhere.
+Instead of running around with our heads on fire saying CSS is doomed to fail, we reap the benefits of existing logical frameworks that are similar to ideal mindsets we’re already applying elsewhere.

 ###